xbst/KUSBA/Docs/v2-Rampon-Firmware.md

 ```

 ### 1. Flash Rampon Anchor to the MCU
+**Your KUSBA might come with firmware pre-flashed.
+If it does, you can safely skip this step.
+<br>If unsure, run `ls /dev/serial/by-id/*`.
+If you see `/dev/serial/by-id/usb-Anchor_Rampon-if00` your KUSBA already has the firmware so you can skip this step.**

 You can do this step on a PC or on your Raspberry Pi (or another Linux machine).
 <details>
   <summary>PC</summary>